-Irrigation projects
+Irrigation areas and projects

-These are schemes established under the Water Act 1926-1983, where water is released from storages to maintain supplies for pumping under licence to land adjacent to the streams.
+Approximately one-third of the area irrigated in Queensland each year is concentrated in eight Irrigation Areas constituted under the Irrigation Act where the supply is generally reticulated by channel systems to the farms.
+Irrigation projects are schemes established under the Water Act 1926-1983, where water is released from storages to maintain supplies for pumping under licence to land adjacent to the streams.
 Details of the projects are set out in the accompanying table.